Table of Contents

 So far, it has been impossible to separate the truth from hype.
 This is because till recently, microdoses were yet to be tested in placebo-controlled trials.
 The first placebo-controlled microdose trial got published late last year.
 According to the study, microdoses of LSD positively altered the subjects’ sense of time.
 This allowed them to more accurately reproduce lapsed spans of time.
 The study puts together a compelling story on how LSD alters the brain’s perspective and cognitive systems.
 This could lead to more creativity and focus.

 What was the all idea about?

-Most of what is known on the benefits of microdosing comes from reports collected by James Fadiman.
+Most of what is known about the benefits of microdosing come from reports collected by James Fadiman.
 Microdosers speak of how their anxiety and depression melted away.
 This is accompanied by a feeling of determination that helped them achieve professional success.
 Some of the color-blind men were even able to see color for the first time.

 Terhune together with his partners took caution not to over-interpret their findings.
 It is not really clear if perceiving time accurately is preferable.
 The brain tends to favor under-representing time.
 However, disrupting the brain’s way of representing time can be of benefit in some daily tasks.

 Would you take LSD to treat alcoholism or become smarter?
-We would love to hear from you in the comment area bellow.
+We would love to hear from you in the comment area below.